 Sustainable hydrogen: partnership between importing countries is essential (Tagesspiegel Background, January 2020)

-Green hydrogen: International cooperation potentials for Germany (in German only, adelphi, October 2019)
+Green hydrogen: International cooperation potentials for Germany (in German, adelphi, October 2019)

-The Hydrogen Debate in Australia (in German only, adelphi, August 2019)
+The Hydrogen Debate in Australia (in German, adelphi, August 2019)